mwangisam203/fastapi-blog-postgres/README.md

 uv run python populate_db.py
 ```

-Important: this script deletes existing data first.
-It also deletes generated files inside `media/profile_pics/`, except `.gitkeep` if present.
+Important: this script deletes existing users and posts first.
+It also deletes old profile picture objects from S3 for users that had uploaded images.

 The script:

 - creates users from the `USERS` list
 - logs each user in to get a JWT
-- uploads local images from `populate_images/` when a user has an `image` value
+- uploads local images from `populate_images/` to S3 when a user has an `image` value
 - creates posts using authenticated API requests
 - updates post dates so pagination looks realistic